proxytype/Cuda-Playground/FindIndex/README.md

-This C++ code appears to be a program designed to perform a comparison between CPU and GPU (CUDA) implementations for searching an array for a specific element.
+This C++ code designed to perform a comparison between CPU and GPU (CUDA) implementations for searching an array for a specific element.
 Below is an explanation of the key components and functionality of the code:

 1. **Header Files and Libraries**:
    - The code includes various header files, such as `<iostream>`, `<thread>`, `<vector>`, and others, necessary for input/output operations, multithreading, and CUDA functionality.